Is It Legal to Require a 5 Star Review I Exchange for Free Product

 "Amazon is a $900B visitor with thousands of brilliant engineers," he says.
 "I majored in construction direction.
 It seems similar they should be able to figure this i out."

-"Amazon invests pregnant resource to protect the integrity of reviews in our shop because nosotros know customers value the insights and experiences shared by boyfriend shoppers.
+UPDATE: An Amazon spokesperson reached out with the following annotate: "Amazon invests pregnant resource to protect the integrity of reviews in our shop because nosotros know customers value the insights and experiences shared by boyfriend shoppers.
 Even one inauthentic review is one besides many… Our team investigates doubtable reviews, works with social media sites to stop inauthentic reviews at the source, pursues legal action to stop offenders from planning reviews abuse, and feeds new information into our automated systems so it continues to better and become more than effective in catching abuse."
+The spokesperson likewise added that Amazon calculates a product'due south star ratings based on a machine-learned model that takes into account factors including the age of a rating, whether the ratings are from verified purchasers, and other factors that establish reviewer authenticity.

 Get the 5-minute roundup y'all'll actually read in your inbox